Zero (Chris Brown song): Critical reception

 "Zero" received positive reviews from music critics.
 AllMusic editor Andy Kellman called the song a "disco-funk throwback replete with talkbox", noting some irony in writing, recording, and releasing a song bragging about not thinking of an ex.
 Marcus Dowling of HipHopDX said that the song and "No Filter", another song from Royalty, "pack in all of the aforementioned Rodgers' chugging grooves from Chic's 'Good Times', David Bowie's 'Let's Dance', and Daft Punk's 'Get Lucky' into one production".
-Mike Pizzo of Las Vegas Weekly praised his sound, but was not thrilled towards its lyrical content saying "it's hard not to nod your head to the cheesy '80s grooves of 'Fine by Me' or 'Zero', even if the message is endlessly eye rolling."
-Jesse Cataldo of Slant Magazine praised the song saying that "'Zero' similarly has a pretty good neo-disco aesthetic, with warm synth washes and some genial Vocoder noodling, things that remind works from Daft Punk's Random Access Memories".
+Mike Pizzo of Las Vegas Weekly praised the sound but was less impressed with the lyrical content: "it's hard not to nod your head to the cheesy '80s grooves of 'Fine by Me' or 'Zero', even if the message is endlessly eye rolling."
+Jesse Cataldo of Slant Magazine praised the song saying that "'Zero' similarly has a pretty good neo-disco aesthetic, with warm synth washes and some genial Vocoder noodling", comparing the track's musicality to Daft Punk's Random Access Memories".